uxeskimo/Retro-Delights/src/news/fallout-pip-boy-replica.md

 date: 2024-04-12
 author: "Lee Murray"
 image: /img/fallout-pip-boy-replica-thumb.png
-alt: Pip boy replica from the fallout series
+alt: A detailed replica of a Pip-Boy from the Fallout series.
 ---